- Insights

 - My Account

 Investor uncertainty in China has been elevated over the past few years due to several factors, perhaps nowhere more so than in the tech sector.
-A combination of global and local policy factors has made the investment landscape increasingly complex and there are attendant uncertainties that may swing the outlook in a more bearish or bullish direction.
-We believe that the most effective way to navigate this space is to be tactical, to look for attractively valued, stock-specific opportunities, rather than broad-based industry exposure.
+For some time, a combination of global and local policy factors has made the investment landscape complex.

-In our view, there are three key risks weighing on Chinese internet companies: geopolitics, local policy, and slowing growth.
+In our view, there have been three key risks weighing on Chinese internet companies: geopolitics, local policy, and slowing growth.

 The geopolitical climate has proved challenging for tech companies in China.
-With the Biden administration’s additional restrictions on semiconductor and semicap equipment sales to China, progress in advanced tech, such as AI or autonomous vehicle development, is potentially impacted.
-While domestic relative competitiveness will likely go unaffected, the restrictions may make it more challenging for Chinese companies to enter foreign markets — especially in areas that require high compute power, like cloud computing, a byproduct of being unable to access the most advanced hardware.
+The Biden administration introduced additional restrictions in 2022 on semiconductor and semicap equipment sales to China.
+Progress in advanced tech, such as AI and autonomous vehicle development, is potentially impacted.
+My belief is that while domestic relative competitiveness will likely go unaffected, the restrictions may make it more challenging for Chinese companies to enter foreign markets — especially in areas that require high compute power, like cloud computing, a byproduct of being unable to access the most advanced hardware.

-Greater geopolitical tension could also make foreign investors less likely to buy Chinese stocks.
+That said, we don’t expect the geopolitical tension built up over the past few years to dissipate overnight, so foreign investors may think twice before buying Chinese stocks.
 There may be a future where ownership of China tech companies listed offshore shifts to local shareholders, but this would take time.
 Alternatively, companies could relist in the A-share market, but, in my view, this could also be challenging.

-Against this backdrop, it’s possible that certain tech subsectors — such as entertainment industries like video games and streaming — could be more vulnerable than others that are deemed to contribute more strategic value.
+While it might seem that regulatory winds have shifted, we believe that it pays to assess each tech subsector for vulnerabilities.
+Industries that are focused on entertainment like live streaming and short video, for example, could be more vulnerable than others that are deemed to contribute more strategic value.
 These industries could see unexpected, material risks appear unannounced, like they did last year in this sector.

-It’s important to acknowledge that, when it comes to investing in Chinese internet companies, there are several potential sticking points, but it’s also critical to acknowledge opportunities that exist.
-Within this space, there are attractively priced companies that are exposed to potential stimulus or the reopening of the broader economy.
+It’s important to acknowledge that, when it comes to investing in Chinese internet companies, there are several potential sticking points to bear in mind over the longer term, but it’s also critical to acknowledge opportunities that exist as growth accelerates.
+Within this space, there are attractive companies that are exposed to potential stimulus or the reopening of the broader economy.

-Taking a tactical approach, seeking out specific stocks with attractive valuations and setup, rather than taking broad-based exposure, is, we believe, the strategy to navigate a volatile investment environment.
+Taking a bottom-up approach, seeking out specific stocks with attractive valuations and setup, rather than taking broad-based exposure, is, we believe, the right strategy to navigate a volatile, but potentially opportunity-rich investment environment.

 With so many nuances at play here, in our view, investors seeking exposure to China should remain nimble and may benefit from working with an active manager able to evaluate the complicated political and economic landscape holistically.